-- When it comes to the potatoes, I always go for russet or Yukon gold for mashed potatoes, but feel free to use whichever you prefer.
+- When it comes to the potatoes, I always go for russet or Yukon gold for mashed potatoes because they're starchy and have great texture, but feel free to use whichever you prefer.
 Make sure you peel them though for best results.
 I use a potato ricer as it makes mash potato very smooth and creamy, but if you don't have one on hand, you can absolutely use a potato masher or food mill instead.

-- Gruyère is my first choice for the cheese for this recipe, it's also what's traditionally used.
+- Gruyère, or emmental, which are both in the Swiss cheese family, is my first choice for the cheese for this recipe, it's also what's traditionally used.
 It's super tasty and delicious but if you can't find it, you can use comté, shredded Swiss, or shredded mozzarella.
 You can even mix any of these together!
 I personally find my gruyère at Trader Joe's, Whole Foods, Albertson's and Aldi.

 - If you're vegetarian, you can still enjoy this tasty recipe!
 Simply use a plant base option such as Beyond or Impossible meat instead of beef and replace the chicken stock for vegetable stock.